vpelss/Forever_Passwords/README.md

 Typical Password problems:
 - Reuse of passwords is a bad practice.
 If one site get's hacked, your password is compromised on other sites.
-- Passwords should not be written down or stored in any location
+- Passwords should not be written down or stored in any location, even stored by browsers
 - Password Storage solutions can potentialy be hacked.
 If that happens, all your passwords are compromised
 - Multiple passwords are hard to remember